captain-pool/dark-matter-halos-2/readme.md

 The sorts of generated datasets are as follows:
  - `features_and_targets`: The features (such as mass and concentration) and targets (such as stellar mass) of the dataset.
 I separated this out since it's expensive to load the whole dataset, so we are well-served by loading just the features without looking at the full point clouds.
 Features are `SubhaloC200` (concentration) and `Group_M_Crit200` (mass).
  - `kmeans_subsampled_n{}_s{}.npz`: The $k$-means subsampled dataset.
 The number following `n` is how many trials of $k$-means that were run (this is the second axis of the resulting `numpy` array).
 The number following `s` is how many clusters were used (this is the third axis of the resulting array).
+ - `train_indices.txt` and `test_indices.txt`: these are text files with the index of the train/test split on each line.
+They can be read in with `np.loadtxt`.

 The `src` directory contains all `.py` files.
 I'll pare down the content I upload to github and describe the subdirectories below:
  - `gw`